Physicslibrary/ARKit-Stereoscope/README.md

 Physicist Rhett Allain gives a great explanation on how ARKit [works:](https://www.youtube.com/watch?v=Zf5XffYzvJ8)

-# How to make 3D models from Moon Trek and import to Swift Playgrounds
+# How to make 3D models from Moon Trek and import to Playgrounds

-There are many ways to move 3D files from Moon Trek to Swift Playgrounds.
-This is one way using an iPad.

 Visit https://trek.nasa.gov/moon with iOS Safari.